stancecoke/Parameter-Setting-Tool-for-EBike-Controller/README.md

 # Parameter-Setting-Tool-for-EBike-Controller
 Open source project for controllers with 78K0R/Kx3 processors like KU63, XCM

-Write your personal setting to your controller with the DIY programmer Caution!
+Write your personal setting to your controller with the DIY programmer\d Caution!
 This project is in a test phase, I was not able to write the parameters successfully yet.
 There is the risk of bricking your controller!

 Usage: